-As the weather grows cooler this fall, you may want to start using your fireplace.
-Curling up in front of a warm, crackling fire is so comforting.
+With colder weather upon us, you may be ready to enjoy your fireplace.
+A crackling fire is so comforting.
 But before you bring your wood inside, make sure you look over your fireplace and perform some basic maintenance.
 After all, a lack of proper maintenance increases your risk of a house fire, and that would surely put a damper on your fall fun!

 Luckily, basic fireplace maintenance is not too difficult.
 There are five key tasks you should tackle each fall.